noospheer/Liup/doc/index.rst

 Storage
 ^^^^^^^

-Data dumps are in an XML-based format, and include the state of one or more endpoints, the messages sent, and the decisions made.
+Data dumps are in an XML-based format, and include the configuration and random process :math:`Z[n]` of one or more endpoints, the messages sent, and the decisions made.
 An example:

 .. code-block:: xml